Balkan Bulgarian Airlines: The 1970s

-LZ-TUA was the first Tupolev Tu-134 received by the airline.
-The aircraft is seen here at Orly Airport in 1979.
+A Balkan Tupolev Tu-134.
+This particular aircraft, LZ-TUA, was the first aircraft of the type received by the airline.

 Again in 1972, this time with the Tupolev Tu-154, the carrier became the first foreign customer to incorporate a new Tupolev aircraft into its fleet.
 The latter type was deployed first on charter flights, and later on scheduled services.
 By the same year, Balkan had two of these aircraft in service.
 It also launched non-Soviet use of the Tu-154A, Tu-154B, Tu-154B-2 and Tu-154M.
 Balkan was a useful test-bed for new ideas by the Tupolev bureau.
 The airline pioneered the use of three-person flightdeck crews on the Tu-154 by removing navigators (flight crew members whom the designers had intentionally inserted into the Tu-134 and Tu-154) between 1972 and 1976.
 Balkan also removed the Tu-154's concrete ballast trim on which conservative Tupolev engineers had insisted.
 In the mid-1980s, a team of Bulgarian engineers interlinked the automatic flight control systems of the airline's Tu-154s with OMEGA Navigation System receivers, enabling very accurate automatic long-range overwater navigation.
 In the 1990s, Balkan was among the first to fit GPS navigation to its Tu-154 fleet.
 A Tu-154B was flown non-stop from Montreal to Sofia, a distance of over 7000 km and a record for the type, during a charter flight.

 As the Soviet-bloc economies gradually entered into stagnation in the 1970s, Balkan continued growing apace.
 In 1974, the airline's route network was 74500 mi long.
 By the mid/late 1970s, it was carrying three million passengers a year, more than any Soviet-bloc airline other than some Directorates of Aeroflot.
 The fleet comprised aforementioned types plus Antonov An-12s for cargo (since late 1969) and Yakovlev Yak-40 regional jets for short-haul routes (since 1974).
 The comprehensive route system covered Europe, North Africa and the Middle East.
 With the delivery of more Tu-154s, Balkan opened longer-range routes, including ones to Zimbabwe, Angola and Nigeria in sub-Equatorial Africa, and to Sri Lanka and Vietnam in Southern Asia.